jon-jacky/Piety/BRANCH.md

   to the prompts for file name, buffer name, search string etc. so they don't block other tasks when the even loop is running,

-- 24 Jul 2026: Mereg the *async-desktop* branch back into the *rewrite* branch.
+- 24 Jul 2026: Merge the *async-desktop* branch back into the *rewrite* branch.

 -  6 June 2026:  Begin the *async-desktop* branch
    to make a version of the Piety desktop that can run the async demos.